Data-Science-UV-Buga/Bayesian_Networks/README.md

 # Bayesian_Networks

-Sample on how to using bayesian Networks solving the monty hall problem, using the library pomegranate.
+Sample on how to use bayesian Networks for solving the Monty Hall problem, using the library pomegranate.